pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/3_database.en.md

     select MigrationId, ContextKey, ProductVersion From __MigrationHistory;
     ```

-  Extract column should now be visible and new record in migration table
+  The Views column should now be visible and new record in migration table.

 ### Push to PCF
-1. Provision a MySQL instance from marketplace.
-Use `mysql-funnyquotes` as name
+1. Provision a MySQL instance from marketplace named `mysql-funnyquotes`.
 1. Push Owin backend

     ```